Is your house so drafty that it feels like a haunted old castle? There are some “little” reasons for this big problem.

 That vacuum is then filled by cooler air that is forcefully drawn in from the outside—mostly through the home’s foundation.
 (If your floors are so cold that you need slippers all the time in the winter, cold air seeping in at the foundation is a big reason why.)

 Essentially, there’s a giant vacuum cycle happening in your house—building science pros call it stack effect.
 Here’s a visual explanation of how it works:

 Hot air escapes through the attic

-And every little opening in your house, especially in the attic, provides an opportunity for air to escape up and out of the home.
+Every little opening in your house—especially in the attic—provides an opportunity for heated air to rise and escape up and out of the home.